jimibue/demo-y8z-1/src/pages/intro-to-js.md

 ---
 title: Getting started
-pageTitle: Y8z - Fulltime bootcamp.
+pageTitle: Y8z - Full-Time bootcamp.
 description: Cache every single thing your app could ever do ahead of time, so your code never even has to run at all.
 ---